Raj Hath

 Raj Hath, also called Rajhath (Devanagari:राजहठ; meaning "Royal obstinacy or stubbornness"), is a 1956 Indian (Hindi) romantic fantasy drama film directed and produced by Sohrab Modi.
-It starred Madhubala, Pradeep Kumar, Tun Tun, Sohrab Modi and Ulhas in the main roles.
+It starred Pradeep Kumar, Madhubala, Tun Tun, Sohrab Modi and Ulhas in the main roles.
 The music for the film was scored by well known music directors, Jaikishan Dayabhai Panchal and Shankarsingh Raghuwanshi, often credited as Shankar Jaikishan.

 The story revolves around two neighboring empires with long-term mutual enmity, whose children turn their rivalry into love.